A man in a suit gestures towards a laptop while standing in front of a blank flip chart in an office setting.

 How “Game Over” Might Be the New “Congratulations” in Classrooms

 One of the most striking shifts in education brought on by games like Candy Crush is the way failure is perceived.
-Traditionally, failure in the classroom was something to be avoided at all costs, often new to embarrassment or frustration.
+Traditionally, failure in the classroom was something to be avoided at all costs, often leading to embarrassment or frustration.
 But, in gaming, failure is a necessary part of the learning process.
 In Candy Crush, a “game over” screen simply means it’s time to try again, not that the player has failed.
-This shift in view is something that can be incredibly beneficial for students.
+This shift in perspective is something that can be incredibly beneficial for students.

 Level-Up Your GPA: The Pixelated Path to Perfect Attendance

-Impacts of Gamification in Education
+Benefits of Gamification in Education

 1. Increased Engagement: Gamification increases student engagement by making learning more interactive and enjoyable.

-The connection between games and learning is no longer a mere curiosity but a proven educational tool that holds the pivotal to a more appropriate and effective academic experience.
+The connection between games and learning is no longer a mere curiosity but a proven educational tool that holds the pivotal to a more engaging and effective academic experience.
 So, the next time you hear “game over,” remember—it might just be the beginning of a new level of learning.

 1. How does Candy Crush relate to learning calculus?
 Candy Crush involves pattern recognition, masterful planning, and problem-solving, skills that are necessary for solving calculus problems.
 The game’s progressive difficulty is similar to how calculus concepts build on one another.

 3. Is failure important in the learning process?
 Absolutely.
 Games like Candy Crush show that failure is a natural part of learning.
-Embracing failure helps students approach obstacles with a growth mindset, especially in complex subjects like calculus.
+Embracing failure helps students approach challenges with a growth mindset, especially in complex subjects like calculus.

 4. What other benefits does gamification offer in education?
 Gamification promotes important thinking, encourages perseverance, improves motivation, and helps with better retention of material.
 It also makes learning more enjoyable and less stressful.